 Apple Music usage statistics

 How many subscribers does Apple Music have?
+How popular is it?
 And is Apple Music getting any bigger or has Apple Music listening stagnated given how many competitors it has today?

 These statistics will give you an idea of whether Apple Music is getting new subscribers or not.